Integra Group

 -

-2 - The company reports total five members in the board, out of which two are female members.
-However, the gender balance is not directly reported by the company.
+1 - The company has four board members, of which one is female.
+However, the gender balance of the board members is not directly reported by the company.

 -